psyntium/redis-filebased-mock/README.md

 # Roadmap
-redis-mock is work in progress, feel free to report an issue
+redis-filebased-mock is work in progress, feel free to report an issue

 # Versions